gsvidal/tv-series-quotes/README.md

 <!-- -Smallville API quote was made by Franco for this project. -->

 ## Features:
--2 tv series to choose from.
+- 2 tv series to choose from.

--Get a quote since you chose one using useEffect.
+- Get a quote since you chose one using useEffect.

--The asyncronous call was made with fetch API.
+- The asyncronous call was made with fetch API.

--Each tv series have their own color buttons.
+- Each tv series have their own color buttons.

 <hr />